The Fee Management function allows you to manipulate a variety of fee aspects. This includes:

 All item "prices" will be blank and you can now allocate an amount to each one.
 At this point you can also change each item "Mode" and whether it is a "No Gap" item (if applicable).
 These changes need to be executed individually.

 - Alternatively, you can use the amounts from an existing level/schedule to fill your new fee level.
+Select the fee level that you wish to update.
 Go to More and then click Copy Fees.

 - Select the Source Fee Level and the Source Fee Schedule and click Copy.